jen20/pulumi-aws-vpc/README.md

 flow logging can be enabled if desired.

 The `Vpc` component is implemented in both Node.js (using TypeScript) and Python 3, with identical functionality and a very similar API between the two languages.
+Both support Pulumi v2.1.0 and above.

 This package does not currently support entirely private VPCs (i.e. those without an internet gateway attached), though it is intended to support such designs in future.